 LeBeau and his wife, Michelle, have five children.

-As president of Sanford Fargo, Bryan Nermoe is responsible for the management and operations of the Fargo market for Sanford Health.
+As president and CEO of Sanford Fargo, Tiffany is responsible for the management and operations of the Fargo market for Sanford Health.

-As Sanford Health’s president of research and innovation, David Pearce, PhD, is responsible for overseeing the development of research programs across the organization’s footprint.
-He is responsible for 450 researchers, eight research centers, more than 300 ongoing clinical trials, the commercialization of select research strategies and integrating Sanford Research operations into Sanford World Clinic sites.
+As Sanford Health’s president of research and innovation, David A. Pearce, PhD, oversees the organization’s research activities.
+He is responsible for 450 researchers, eight research centers, more than 300 ongoing clinical trials and the commercialization of select research strategies.

 Pearce completed his bachelor’s degree with honors in biological sciences at Wolverhampton Polytechnic.
 He holds a doctorate from the University of Bath and did postdoctoral training at the University of Rochester and Oxford University.